 Addiction Treatment At Clearbrook

-At Clearbrook Treatment Centers, our sole responsibility is to provide quality drug and alcohol addiction treatment to the patient, in an environment that is conducive to early recovery.
+At our drug rehab near Scranton, our sole responsibility is to provide quality drug and alcohol addiction treatment to the patient, in an environment that is conducive to early recovery.
 From 24-hour medical and clinical supervision, to customized treatment programming and aftercare planning, our patients’ recovery is top priority for our highly trained and experienced staff.
 We want to stress to anyone out there struggling with the idea of reaching out for help, not every addiction rehab center is like the ones we spoke about today.
 There are many out there, including ourselves that have one sole purpose in mind.
 That is, to treat the individual and their addictive diseases, encourage a life of recovery, and provide the necessary tools to do so.

 If you or someone you love is suffering from the disease of addiction or alcoholism, please let us help.
 Contact our Admissions Specialists today for further information.
 Recovery is possible…and it starts with taking this first step.